 Italian Dandelion Chicory - Key Growing Information

 CULTURE: Italian dandelion is hardy and can be planted as early as the soil can be worked.
 It is a cool-weather crop and grows best at temperatures of 60-65°F (15.5-18.3°C).
 Italian dandelion seed can enter thermal dormancy when exposed to high temperatures above 77°F (25°C).
 Optimum germination results at soil temperatures of 60-68°F (15.5-20°C).
 For baby-leaf production of Italian Dandelion see the Baby Leaf Chicory culture.

-TRANSPLANTING: Sow in flats, 4 seeds/in., or in ¾" plug trays, barely covering seeds with fine vermiculite, 3-4 weeks before transplanting outdoors.
-Shade the flats on sunny, warm days if necessary to keep the soil surface cool, below 75°F (24°C), until germination.
+TRANSPLANTING: Sow in flats or in ¾" plug trays, barely covering seeds with fine vermiculite, 3-4 weeks before transplanting outdoors.
+Shade the flats on sunny, warm days, if necessary, to keep the soil surface cool, below 75°F (24°C), until germination.
 Harden seedlings by reducing water and temperature for 2-3 days before planting outdoors.
 Properly hardened transplants can survive temperatures as low as 20°F (-6°C).
-For full-size bunches, space 6-8" apart and clip leaves at any stage but especially when young, less than 10" tall.
+For full-size bunches, space 6-8" apart and clip leaves at any stage, ideally less than 10" tall.

-DIRECT SEEDING: Sow seeds 1" apart, rows 12-18" apart.
+DIRECT SEEDING: Sow seeds 1" apart in rows 12-18" apart.
 Cover seed lightly, about 1/8", and firm soil gently.
 Thin to 6-8" apart as soon as seedlings are large enough to handle.
 Dry soil must be watered to ensure coolness and moisture, and for uniform germination.

-HARVEST:Unharvested plants will eventually make a flower stalk with the characteristic blue chicory flowers.
+HARVEST: Pick at any stage of growth.
+Unharvested plants will eventually make a flower stalk with the characteristic blue chicory flowers.
 The flavor is bitter, with background sweetness.
-Pick at any stage of growth.

 AVG.
-DIRECT SEEDING RATE: For single heads: 1 oz./1,900', 1 lb./acre at 12 seeds/ft. in rows 18" apart.
-For baby leaf: Sow in 2-4" wide bands, 4 seeds/in., 1M/20', 5M/100', 1 oz./285', 1 lb./4,600'.
+SEEDING RATE: For single heads: 1 oz./1,900', 1 lb./acre at 12 seeds/ft. in rows 12-18" apart.
+1M/20', 5M/100', 1 oz./285', 1 lb./4,600'.

-TRANSPLANTS:500 plants/M (2 seeds per cell thinned to one seedling).
+TRANSPLANTS: Avg.
+500 plants/1,000 seeds (2 seeds per cell, thinned to one seedling).